mboughaba/vim-lessmess/README.md

 ```vim
 let g:enable_lessmess_highlighting = 1
 ```
-Default toggle mapping is <leader>l which can be changed using
+Default toggle mapping is leader + l which can be changed using
 ```vim
 let g:lessmess_highlighting_map = '<leader>h'
 ```